docker/machine/docs/drivers/azure.md

 You will need an Azure Subscription to use this Docker Machine driver.
 [Sign up for a free trial.][trial]

-> **NOTE:** This documentation is for the new version of  Azure driver started
+> **NOTE:** This documentation is for the new version of the Azure driver, which started
-> shipping with v0.7.0 and it is not backwards-compatible with the old Azure
+> shipping with v0.7.0.
+This driver is not backwards-compatible with the old
-> driver.
-If you like to manage your existing Azure machines, please download
+> Azure driver.
+If you want to continue managing your existing Azure machines, please
-> and use machine versions prior to v0.7.0.
+> download and use machine versions prior to v0.7.0.

 [azure]: http://azure.microsoft.com/
 [trial]: https://azure.microsoft.com/free/

 ## Authentication

-First time you try to create a machine, Azure driver will ask you to
+The first time you try to create a machine, Azure driver will ask you to
 authenticate:

     $ docker-machine create --driver azure --azure-subscription-id <subs-id> <machine-name>